The Muppets Movie Adventures: Development

 The game was announced on August 8, 2014, on Play France, a French website dedicated to PlayStation video game systems.
 A series of screenshots accompanied the announcement, depicting scenes from the first three stages.
 The game was released on the PlayStation Store in Australia and Europe a few months later on November 5, 2014.
 Physical copies would follow later on November 7 in Europe.
 The game was released in Spain on November 11.
 Australia's physicals came on November 14.
 The game would not be released in North America for nearly a year until it launched as a download-only title on September 1, 2015.
 Virtual Toys and Sony would later collaborate on two more licensed PlayStation Vita exclusive titles aimed at children: Looney Tunes Galactic Sports and Phineas and Ferb: Day of Doofenshmirtz.
 Based on the Looney Tunes and Phineas and Ferb franchises, the games were released in 2015.

 Reception

 The Muppets Movie Adventures received mixed to negative reviews upon release.
 The title currently holds a score of 48 on review aggregator Metacritic, based on 12 reviews.

-The Vita Lounge's Brad Gruetzmacher, reviewing for both the website and magazine held mixed feelings towards the game.
+The Vita Lounges Brad Gruetzmacher, reviewing for both the website and magazine held mixed feelings towards the game.
 Gruetzmacher praised the animated cutscenes and introductions given by the director at the start of each stage, appreciating their humor directed at all ages.
 He felt mixed feelings towards the controls, applauding the simplicity of the two-button system (one for jumping, another for attacking) whilst taking issue with the touch screen controls, saying they were "shoe-horned" in.
 Gruetzmacher also criticized the game for a lack of replay value, short length and easy difficulty.
 He ultimately awarded the title 2.8/5 stars, giving high marks to the execution but scored the lasting appeal low.